thomaspoignant/go-feature-flag/README.md

 })
 defer ffclient.Close()
 ```
-*This example will load a file from an HTTP endpoint and will refresh the flags every 3 seconds.*
+*This example will load a file from an HTTP endpoint and will refresh the flags every 3 seconds (if you omit the
+PollInterval, default value is 60s).*

 Now you can evalute your flags anywhere in your code.
 ```go